floh1695/git-presentation/README.md

 ## Main Topics

-1. Stash
+1. Rebase
-    - What is it
-    - Why should you use it
+    - Show in relation to Merge
+        - Merge stores history as developed
+        - Rebase combines history into one unified line

 2. Fetch
     - Show as a part of Pull